biosimulators/Biosimulators_simulator_template/README.md

    This repository contains sample files for packaging the sample Python-based command-line interface for distribution via [PyPI](https://pypi.python.org/) and installation via [pip](https://pip.pypa.io/en/stable/).

-   - `my_simulator/_version.py`: Set the `__version__` attribute to the version of your simulator.
+   - `my_simulator/_version.py`: Set the `__version__` variable to the version of your simulator.
    - `setup.py`: Edit the installation script for the command-line interface to your simulator.
    - `requirements.txt`: Edit the list of the requirements of the command-line interface to your simulator.
    - `MANIFEST.in`: Edit the list of additional files that should be distributed with the command-line interface to your simulator.
-   - `setup.cfg`: Wheel configuration for distributing the command-line interface to your simulator.
+   - `setup.cfg`: This describes the wheel configuration for distributing the command-line interface to your simulator.
 For most command-line interfaces, this file doesn't need to be edited.

 5. Create a Dockerfile for building a Docker image for the command-line interface to your simulator. [`Dockerfile`](Dockerfile) contains a template Dockerfile for a command-line interface implemented with Python.